-She’s also heard bishops preach to church leaders about switching their focus to “Abundance!”
-And folks say, “Yeah, right, and how do we do that – especially now?”
-This course is one possible answer to that question.
-It will provide you with specific, practical tools that you can use in your congregation immediately (even by Zoom) to get “unstuck” and moving.
-And getting unstuck has never been more important – and more daunting – than now.
-Spring may seem like an odd time to be looking forward, but it’s a great time to consider your possibilities for fall!
+Bishops often preach to church leaders about switching their focus from “Lack” to “Abundance!”
+But how do we do that, exactly?
+This course is one answer.
+It will provide specific, practical tools you can use in your congregation immediately (even by Zoom) to get moving into new possibilities without damaging what is already successful.
+Spring may seem like an odd time to be looking forward, but it’s an exciting time to consider your possibilities for fall!

 Learners must obtain the book The Power of Asset Mapping: How Your Congregation Can Act on Its Gifts by Luther K. Snow, which is not included in the course fee.
-There will be a short daily reading, reflection and small group discussion.
-(This class will not include face to face online meetings.)
-Participants will be invited to do class exercises with one or more partners in their congregation, if possible.
+There will be a short daily reading, reflection, and small group discussion in Blackboard.
+This class will not include face–to–face online meetings, but you will be invited to do class exercises with one or more partners in your congregation, if possible.

 Quick Info: